-- Apply critical thinking and analytical skills in evaluating information so as to make informed, ethical business decisions. - Develop a sound foundation in business analysis theory and practice. - Assist in the analysis of industry, financial, and market data. - Assist in the preparation of business information data gathering. - Have the skills necessary to obtain a business-analytical job.
+Program Learning Outcome 1.
+Apply critical thinking and analytical skills in evaluating information so as to make informed, ethical business decisions.

+Program Learning Outcome 2.
+Develop a sound foundation in business analysis theory and practice.

+Program Learning Outcome 3.
+Assist in the analysis of industry, financial, and market data.

+Program Learning Outcome 4.
+Assist in the preparation of business information data gathering.